-Underwriting performance 2019 Actual £'000 2018 Actual £'000 Written & earned premium (13) 21 Claims paid Movement in long term business provision Net expenses and commission (5,562) 2,752 (270) (6,111) 6,177 (253) Underwriting result (3,093) (166) Net investment return of assets backing liabilities 3,424 1,805 Net Underwriting result 331 1,639
+Underwriting performance 2020 Actual £'000 2019 Actual £'000

+Written & earned premium 12 (13)

+Claims paid (6,008) (5,562)

+Movement in long term business provision 2,355 2,752

+Net expenses and commission (351) (270)

+Underwriting result (3,992) (3,093)

+Net investment return of assets backing liabilities 4,456 3,424

+Net Underwriting result 464 331

 The Company has one material line of business and operates solely in the UK.
-The in-force portfolio of policies consists wholly of whole-of-life insurance policies written for the purpose of funding funeral provision.
+The in-force portfolio of policies consists entirely of whole-of-life insurance policies written for the purpose of funding funeral provision.
 These policies give rise to claims on the death of the lives assured and reserves are held in the Company's accounts at levels that allow for funding of future benefits and expenses at prudently assessed levels.
 The Company has not underwritten any new business since April 2013.